cakephp/docs/en/development/sessions.rst

 ============================

 You can access the session data any place you have access to a request object.
-This means the session is easily accessible from:
+This means the session is accessible from:

 * Controllers
 * Views